MicrosoftDocs/biztalk-docs/biztalk/core/btsntsvc-exe-config-file.md

  To change the default values, you must explicitly add them to your configuration file.
 For information about how to change the default dehydration behavior, see [How to Modify Orchestration Throttling Settings](../core/how-to-modify-orchestration-throttling-settings.md).
 For information about orchestration memory throttling, see [How to Modify Orchestration Memory Throttling Settings](../core/how-to-modify-orchestration-memory-throttling-settings.md).

  Following is the contents of the BTSNTSvc.exe.config file.
-This file is always located in the same directory as the BTSNTSvc.exe file, which is usually C:\Program Files\Microsoft [!INCLUDE[btsBizTalkServer2006r3](../includes/btsbiztalkserver2006r3-md.md)].
+This file is always located in the same directory as the BTSNTSvc.exe file, which is usually C:\Program Files\Microsoft BizTalk Server.

 ```
 <?xml version="1.0" ?>